- Support For Businesses

 - Additional Restrictions Grant (ARG) - From 1st April - 31st May 2021

-Coronavirus Job Retention Scheme (Furlough) - changes from July 2021
+Coronavirus Job Retention Scheme (Furlough) - from August 2021

-Find out more about the scheme's extension until the 30th September 2021 and the changes coming into force from 1st July 2021 here - Changes to the Coronavirus Job Retention Scheme (Furlough) (Opens in a new window).
+Find out more about the scheme's extension until the 30th September 2021 and the changes which came into effect from 1st July 2021 here - Changes to the Coronavirus Job Retention Scheme (Furlough) (Opens in a new window).

-Check if you can claim for employee wages via the extended scheme, use the payment claim calculator and access the PAYE portal via - Coronavirus Job Retention Scheme (Furlough) main page (Opens in a new window).
+Check if you can claim for employee wages via the Furlough scheme, use the payment claim calculator and access the PAYE portal via - Coronavirus Job Retention Scheme (Furlough) main page (Opens in a new window).

 The fifth grant will be worth: